Qiaoyou Building (喬友大廈) - Spectral Codex

 Inside the machine room at the top of the building.
 This is on top of one of five elevator shafts.

 One of the main features of any entertainment complex in Taiwan is the KTV.
 For those who don’t know, the “K” in KTV stands for karaoke—the rest I’m sure you know.
 Essentially you and some friends rent a room with karaoke equipment and have your own party.
-Usually you can order food and drink from the establishment—and sometimes women too, as was the case with a lot (or all) of the KTVs in this building.
-According to the only written account I’ve been able to find (in Chinese, of course; alternate link) many of these establishments were sīchāngliáo 私娼寮, which I would assume means brothel2.
+Usually you can order food and drink from the establishment—and sometimes women too, as was the case with at least some of the KTVs in this building.
+According to the only written account I’ve been able to find (in Chinese, of course; alternate link) many of these establishments were sīchāngliáo (私娼寮), which seems to be some form of brothel2.

 The first of many KTV rooms on the top floors of the building.
 There are loads of pigeons in several of the false ceilings in these rooms.